INTRO PARTS

 On rear cover:

+F and H are identical inside, but covers different.
 Cover: EN small.
 E: equal bars, middle bar high.
 N: flat end at upper left and lower right.
 1 with serif, minimal pointed overhang left and serif top-right.
-Inside: medium 0 with flat sides.
+Inside: identical to "F": medium 0 with flat sides.
 1 with serif, long curved overhang (10 mm wide) and serif top right.
 Spacing floor plates models 07 & 08: 165.5 mm.
 Placement no. 19: above at +36 mm.
-Placement no. 24: left at -14,5 mm.
-Rear cover: K2384 (no period).
+Placement no. 24: left at -14.5 mm.
+Rear cover: K 2384 (no period).
 Booklet: ±166 x ±176 mm.

 I